Rachel2308/from-field-to-frame/TESTING.md

     **Fix**

     The placement of the "View larger image" link was causing the error.
 Moved inside the if statement, issue resolved.

+  *   **Issue**
+    Increment and decrement buttons were making the quantity select button reder poorly on smaller screens

+    **Fix**

+    Added code to CSS to remove the - + buttons on medium and smaller screen sizes.
+It was also felt that they were not necessary on smaller screen sizes

  **Unfixed Bugs**
 *   **Issue**